okwolf/words/_posts/2020-05-27-the-declarative-imperative.md

 ## get hyped

 Fear not, dear reader, for there are solutions out there embracing a functional and declarative approach to building user interfaces.
 The [Elm](https://elm-lang.org) language and architecture are the most established players in this space since 2012.
 Instead of mixing side effects into the view, they are separated from the app code and represented with a data structure that the Elm runtime uses to execute your intent.
-This approach is called [effects as data](https://youtu.be/6EdXaWfoslc).
+This approach is called effects as data.
 Lispy languages adopt a similar philosophy of code as data.

+{% include youtube.html id="6EdXaWfoslc" %}

 Those who prefer to stay in the realm of JavaScript - instead of treating it as a compile target - while still retaining the benefits of Elm have a better option.
 [Hyperapp](https://hyperapp.dev) is the tiny framework for building purely functional, declarative web apps in JavaScript.
 The latest version comes with support for representing effects as data, along with subscriptions for those pesky asynchronous event streams mentioned earlier.
 Like Elm, the view is always a pure function of the state.
 Let's take a look at one possible Hyperapp version of the previous React hooks example component: